Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 Highlights: Towering structure, great for deep wreck photography

-💡Not dived often due to conditions — a bucket list site when weather cooperates
+💡 This site is not dived often due to conditions — it becomes a bucket list site when weather cooperates.

 History:

-Once a hardworking shrimp boat flying under the Honduran flag, the Hondereño met her fate during the devastating Hurricane Gilbert in 1988.
-Powerful winds and raging seas forced her beneath the waves, where she now rests upright on the seabed.
-Over time, the ocean claimed her, offering shelter to moray eels, snappers, amberjacks, and nurse sharks.
-Today, she stands as a haunting yet beautiful reminder of the power of nature and the resilience of life beneath the sea.
+Once a hardworking shrimp boat, the Hondureño flew under the Honduran flag.
+It met its fate during the devastating Hurricane Gilbert in 1988.
+Powerful winds and raging seas forced her beneath the waves.
+She now rests upright on the seabed.
+Over time, the ocean claimed her, offering shelter to marine life like moray eels, snappers, amberjacks, and nurse sharks.
+Today, she stands as a haunting yet beautiful reminder of nature's power and life beneath the sea.

 Scuba Diving only